 Communications and Compliance Coordinator — email@example.com

 "It is more blessed to give than to receive.'''
-Acts 20:35Joni is a Madison native with a bachelor’s degree in media arts and a minor in business from Tulane University SCS in Madison, MS. I previously interned with the Madison County Chamber of Commerce.
-That's where I found my passion for non-profit organizations.
-I came on as Volunteer Coordinator in Februray 2013 and now works as Communications and Compliance Coordinator.
-She loves what she does and is grateful to be able to work for Boys & Girls Clubs of Central Mississippi.
+Acts 20:35Joni is a Madison native with a Bachelors degree in Media Art and a minor in Business from Tulane University.
+She previously interned with Madison County Chamber of Commerce.
+That is where she found her passion for non-profits and serving others.
+She was brought on as Volunteer Coordinator in Februray 2013 and now works as Communications and Compliance Coordinator.
+She loves what she does and is grateful to be part of the Boys & Girls Clubs of Central Mississippi team!